Used goods donations

 Wherever possible, the links below point directly to each organization’s wish-list or needed supplies.
-Organizations with an asterisk* after the name are non-profits.
-You can ask them for a donation slip, as contributions to these organizations may be tax-deductible.

 If you know of other great organizations not on this list, we’d love to learn more: email@example.com.